 - Appearance: Clear aligners are pretty discreet, but by experimenting with different plastics, surfaces, and designs, home aligner companies have made them even more so.
 Aesthetics somewhat depend on personal preferences, though, so what looks “best” might vary based on a customer’s tastes and style.

-- Customer Friendliness: Because customers complete their treatment entirely on their own, home aligner companies need to be on their customer service game to answer questions and resolve issues.
+- Customer Experience: Because customers complete their treatment entirely on their own, home aligner companies need to be on their customer support game to answer questions and resolve issues.
 Contact channels, responsiveness, helpfulness, and refund policies all play into the quality of a company’s customer care.

-While you should consider all of the aspects above, it’s natural to focus on one or two in particular.
+While you should consider all the factors above, it’s natural to focus on one or two in particular.
 That’s why we’ve created guides showing which home aligner companies excel in each category:

-We’re excited about byte.
-In the short time they’ve been selling home aligners, they’ve introduced multiple game-changing innovations while ensuring effective and convenient treatments.
-They’re #1 in our overall rankings, but this doesn’t mean that they’re the best option for everyone.
+We’re excited about Byte.
+In just a few years, they’ve introduced multiple game-changing innovations while ensuring effective and convenient treatments.
+They’re #1 in our overall rankings, but that doesn’t mean that they’re the best option for everyone.